last week and we did a coastal hike,

 Lots of hikers, toddlers, children, also

-very inspiring to see seniors, some in their 80's.
+very inspiring to see seniors,

 on The Graves Trail,